edmundsj/hardsync/README.md

 ## Architecture
 This library is based on simple request/response-based communication.
 The *client* - this can be the device OR your computer, sends a *request* to the *server* (which can be either your PC or your device), and the server returns a *response*.
 This request-response communication is referred to as an *exchange*, and it is the *exchanges* that are the most important element of your contract.

+## Feature Request
+This library is under active development.
+If you have a feature request (or want to change the priority of the features below), submit an issue on this repository.

 ## Remaining (for MVP)